 I was dumbfounded.
 While I was having my coffee, relieved to be rid of him, he’d been baking up a storm to make a special gift to a bunch of women whom he’d never met.
 Would he have acted any differently, had I not honored the divine presence in him?
 Who knows.
 All I can say for sure is that when we judge people, we go blind to their divinity.
 But by opening our hearts, we call forth the best in them.
 And there it was, in his simple gesture of hospitality, kindness, and welcome.

-The above excerpt is posted with the author’s kind permission.
+The above excerpt is from Evolving Toward Peace: Awakening the Global Heart (Two Harbors Press 2013).
+It has been posted with the author’s kind permission.

 Order on Amazon, through bookstores, or at jalajabonheim.com.